MatthewSummons/Immutables-RL/Adaptive Baseline-Zhang Xichen/README.md

 5. how to plot the result (plot.ipynb)

-run all and if you finish train of the model, you can plot the result of the model
+Install the jupyter notebook first then run plot.ipynb and if you finish training of the model.
+Then you can plot the result of the model.